jcs/0x0/README.rst

     This is done to make dealing with legal claims and accidental uploads easier, e.g. when a user requests removal of all text files uploaded from a certain address within a given time frame (it happens).

-Q:
-    Do you accept donations?
-A:
-    Only if you insist.
-I’ve spent very little time and effort on this service and I don’t feel like I should be taking money for it.